dzhuang/django-galleryfield/docs/source/intro.rst

 Compared to peer apps
 **********************

-Just name a few popular apps that have similar functionality with django-galleryfield.
+Just to name a few popular apps that have similar functionality with django-galleryfield.
 Please correct me if I am wrong.

 - `django-photologue <https://github.com/richardbarran/django-photologue>`_